CiciSteady/assignment2_blog/site/downloads/assignment2_report.md

 - `http://localhost:8000`
 - `http://<WSL_IP>:8000`

-This satisfies the assignment requirement that the website be accessible through a URL or IP address.
+This satisfies the requirement that the website be accessible through a URL or IP address.

 ### Optional GitHub Pages Deployment